BenKadosh1/Consolidated-Respository/NYU-Tandon Bridge Program/README.md

-In this folder you can find all of my code and deliverables for weekly assignments throughout the NYU-Tandon Bridge Program for Computer Science, which I completed in the winter of 2019.
+In this folder you can find all of my code and deliverables for weekly assignments throughout the NYU-Tandon Bridge Program for Computer Science, which I completed with distinction (4.0 GPA) in the winter of 2019.